How to Find Cosmetic Batch Codes and Lot Numbers on Packaging

 Where batch codes usually appear

-Cosmetic batch codes are often stamped on the box bottom, bottle base, crimp area, cap edge, or outer seal.
+Cosmetic batch codes are often stamped on the box bottom, bottle base, tube crimp, compact back, jar bottom, cap edge, pump collar, label edge, or outer seal.
 Fragrance bottles often hide the code on the glass base, while skincare jars may place it near the bottom sticker.

 If both the outer box and inner container have codes, compare them before decoding.
-They should normally match or at least follow the same format family.
+They should normally match or at least belong to the same product package.
+If one string comes from a store sticker, order label, or shipping label, use the code printed on the original brand packaging instead.

 • Box bottom or side flap